-We are living in the era of the fully connected enterprise.
-CTOs and CISOs have long since realized that data and information trapped inside of siloes is far less valuable and useful.
+We are living in the era of the fully connected enterprise, and of near-constant cybersecurity threats.
+CTOs and CISOs have long since realized that data and information trapped inside of silos is far less valuable and useful.
 This is why one of the fastest growing areas of IT tools is low-code and no-code automation tools.
 Integration of all necessary IT systems allows for more accurate and timely views of systems, enabling data alignment and workflows.
-This integration then further enables a shift towards orchestration of all IT assets under management with a single unified platform, accessible via a single pane of glass.
+This integration then further enables a shift towards orchestration of all IT assets under management with a single unified platform, accessible via a single integrated view.
 No team benefits more from this capability than the cybersecurity units of enterprises.

 Orchestration means the automation and enhanced coordination of management of critical IT assets.
 Building this muscle is now critical for defending the enterprise from nascent threats.The speed and diversity of attacks has dramatically increased while the complexity and breadth of the IT estate (driven by a ubiquitous remote workforce) has grown exponentially.